areddyraja/python-markup/content/puppet/hiera.md

 You can interpolate variables into the datadir using %{variable} interpolation tokens.
 This allows you to, for example, point it at "/etc/puppetlabs/code/hieradata/%{::environment}" to keep your production and development data entirely separate.

 Default value: "/etc/puppetlabs/code/environments/%{environment}/hieradata" on *nix, and "C:\ProgramData\PuppetLabs\code\environments\%{environment}\hieradata" on Windows.

+#### Installing Hiera
+On ubuntu OS, you can easily install hiera-puppet package using the default package manager apt-get as shown below.

+	:::text
+	apt-get install hiera-puppet

+Similarly on a red-hat system, you can install hiera-puppet using the yum package manager, as shown below.

+	:::text
+	yum install hiera-puppet

+Please note the fact that, to install the above package, you need to have puppet lab's package repositories to be enabled(do not do anything if you already have a running puppet 2.7 master on your server).
+You can find a excellent guide to do this on the official puppet lab's tutorial.

+After this, we need to install hiera gem

+	:::text
+	gem install hiera
+	Fetching: hiera-1.3.2.gem (100%)
+	Successfully installed hiera-1.3.2
+	1 gem installed
+	Installing ri documentation for hiera-1.3.2...
+	Installing RDoc documentation for hiera-1.3.2...
+	root@puppet:~#

+##### Configuring for the Command Line
+The Hiera command line tool is useful when you’re in the process of designing and testing your hierarchy.
+You can use it to mock in facts for Hiera to look up without having to go through cumbersome trial-and-error Puppet runs.

+This version of Hiera uses the same default config file on the command line as it does via Puppet, so your existing config should already work.